 A strong, well developed aquaculture industry will support regional communities, and diversify the economy by creating new types of jobs in the regions.
-It will also provide opportunities for Aboriginal economic development and participation.
-An expanding aquaculture industry will also create upstream and downstream businesses such as feed manufacturing, equipment manufacturing, processing and value adding, particularly in regional areas.
+It also provides opportunities for Aboriginal economic development and participation.
+An expanding aquaculture industry also creates upstream and downstream businesses such as feed manufacturing, equipment manufacturing, processing and value adding, particularly in regional areas.
 Direct and indirect economic benefits of aquaculture to WA will accrue by way of new sales revenues, capital expenditure, input and supply sources from local services, increased tourism and significant regional employment opportunities.
 When operating at full capacity, current and proposed investment is projected to increase direct and indirect employment from an estimated 280 jobs to almost 6000 jobs.